cheetahlb/cheetah-tcp-timestamp-tofino/README.md

 The current P4 program does not handle ARP requests so ARP should be statically set up on the machines and the MAC addresses should be configured in the `bfrt_python` files.

-The LB implements Weighted Round Robin with 3 buckets.
-The first two buckets map to Server-1 and the last bucket to Server-2.
+The LB implements Weighted Round Robin with 2 buckets, each pointing to a server.

 If you plan to change these values, you need to modify them in the `bfrt_python` files.